-USPTA Pro 1 Bob Klyce is the head tennis professional at both Oak Park in Santa Rosa and at Sonoma Golf Club.
-In addition, he is currently now the tennis pro at Villa Montebella in Glen Ellen.
+USPTA Pro 1 Bob Klyce is the head tennis professional at Sonoma Golf Club and the tennis pro at Villa Montebella in Glen Ellen.
 Bob has been a member of USPTA since 1984, and has had the privilege of working years at such clubs as Mill Valley Tennis Club, Mount Tam Racquet Club, Rafael Racquet Club, the Airport Club, and Wikiup Tennis & Swim Club.

 Bob’s professional highlights include playing in the USTA League 5.0 and 5.5 National Championships, coaching Terra Linda High School to two MCAL championships, and a No. 7 singles ranking in Northern California (now 5.5 categories).
 He and his brother, Harvey, have won numerous Marin and Sonoma open doubles championships, and he has appeared in six Marin County open singles championships.
 Bob continues to be an active competitor on many USTA league teams, instructs tennis programs for Scott Borowiak Golf and Tennis Tours, and is a Wilson staff advisory member for racquets and equipment.

 A graduate of San Jose State University, where he majored in physical education, Bob has been a 20-year plus tennis director for Lair tennis programs.

 Bob will be teaching tennis at Lair Sports and Recreation Camp.